-“No tendency is quite so strong in human nature as the desire to lay down rules of conduct for other people.”
+“Enthusiasm for a cause sometimes warps judgement.”
 He was the first president to golf, the first president to own a car (converting the stables into a garage), and the first president to throw out the first pitch in a baseball game.
 He is the last president to have facial hair.
 He is the only former president to have sworn in his successors.
 He is well known for super sizing the bathtub in the White House after, allegedly, becoming stuck.
 He is William Howard Taft, 27th President of the United States, serving from March 4, 1909, until March 4, 1913.
-William was born on September 15, 1857, in Cincinnati, Ohio.
-He was one of six children.
+William was born on September 15, 1857, in Cincinnati, Ohio and was one of six children.
 During his youth, William attended Cincinnati’s First Congregational-Unitarian Church, along with his parents.
 William became a member and an enthusiastic participant in the church at young age, however, as his political career began, he was unable to attend as much as he would have liked.

 William attended a private school before going on and graduating from Yale College (now Yale University).
 He then attended Cincinnati Law School, becoming a lawyer in 1880.
 In 1886, William became the youngest judge in the state of Ohio at the age of 29.
 Also that year, on June 19, 1886, William married Helen Herron, whom he met while attending a sledding party.